dawnwallet/dawn-key-management/README.md

 # KeyManagement

-Dawn Key Management provides a new sort of APIs that allows you to manage, create, encrypt wallets and sign transactions in ETH.
-This package leverages the Secure Enclave to keep your keys protected.
+The Dawn Wallet Key Management repo provides a new API that allows you to manage, create, encrypt wallets and sign transactions on Ethereum.
+This package leverages the Secure Enclave to keep your keys protected, by using a secret in the Secure Enclave to encrypt a user private key.

 ## Installation